unaml/in3120-2023/README.md

 * [`papers`](papers/): Various papers that supplement the textbook and that are used in this course.
 * [`slides`](slides/): Slides that are used as part of the lectures.
 * [`exams`](exams/): Final exams from previous years, including rough solution sketches.

+Lastly, some notes are available regarding [administrative information](./administrivia.md) about the course, plus some [background context](./notes.md) about the course.